Click on section titles to jump to the corresponding section of the academic plan.

 The University of Wisconsin-Superior is a teaching, learning, and outreach institution that serves northern Wisconsin.
 UW-Superior takes pride in its Public Liberal Arts designation and provides 2,700 undergraduate and graduate students with quality academic programs, small class sizes, and a friendly, supportive atmosphere.
 The academic programs offered attract local students, students from northern Minnesota and the Upper Peninsula of Michigan, and international students from over 30 different countries.

 UW-Superior hosts four nationally recognized research institutes and centers that contribute to regional and national interests:

 In addition, campus outreach programs provide the community with expertise and support.
-Members of the campus serve with pride and distinction to an institution with over a 100-year history of service to the State of Wisconsin.
+Members of the campus serve with pride and distinction to an institution with more than 100-years history of service to the State of Wisconsin.

 In 1998, the University of Wisconsin's Board of Regents designated UW-Superior as "Wisconsin's Public Liberal Arts College."
 In 2001, UW-Superior adopted a revised mission statement to reflect its new status: